ekxide/etm-rs/readme.md

 ```

 ## Transmissions
-A transmission consists of 4 bytes length of the serialized data followed by the serialized ConnectionRequest or ConnectionResponse or Request or Response.
+A transmission consists of 8 bytes length of the serialized data followed by the serialized ConnectionRequest or ConnectionResponse or RPCRequest or RPCResponse.
 Everything is encoded in networg order.

 Example: ConnectionRequest and ConnectionResponse
 ```